 - 1 large red bell pepper, sliced

 - Pour the chiles and half of the salsa into the bottom of the slow cooker.
-Add chicken.
+Add the chicken.
+If using spices, sprinkle them over the chicken.
 Pour the remaining salsa on top.
 Place the lid on the slow cooker, and turn it on low.
 Cook for six hours.

 - Enjoy your day!

 - Using two forks, shred the chicken.
 Add bell peppers, onion and cilantro.
 Stir.
 Cook for an additional 30 minutes on low.

 I love these things, and I highly recommend using them in your slow cooker or crock pot.
 They make clean up so much easier; nothing sticks to the crock, and it won't smell like whatever you cooked last.
 These cost less if you buy them online, but you can find them in most supermarkets (or your local Walmart).
 Look for them near the Saran-Wrap and Zip-lock bags.